Peep Show at 20: The El Dude Brothers on their chaotic heyday

 “It’s nice that people still give a shit… I don’t want to tack anything onto the end of it,” he says.
 “It would have to be a totally separate thing.
 I wouldn’t want it to drag the original thing down.”
 Armstrong’s answer is more hopeful (“I’d be interested to know what Mark and Jeremy were up to now…”), as is Webb’s: “We’ve always said that it would be funny to go back and see them as old men, living in the same flat and having the same arguments… I think probably this side of, shall we say, 70?”
 Bain says “never say never”.

 Perhaps it will happen – and the El Dudes are set to see in a new era as the Old Dudes.
 And if it doesn’t, that’s fine too.
 There’s plenty of jokes to remember them by.
-We’ll still be talking about it another 20 years anyway.
+We’ll still be talking about it in another 20 years anyway.